deniz-yuce/iOS_Bootcamp/README.md

 ## First week :

 - **VariablesAndStandartProgramming.playground:**
-Variable types and conditional statemnts in Swift.
+  - Variable types and conditional statemnts in Swift.
-Contains homework #1 (Declaring variables with/without their types and printing them).
+  - Contains homework #1 (Declaring variables with/without their types and printing them).

+- **ObjectOrientedProgramming.playground:**
+  - Basics of object oriented programming.
+Classes, functions, enum, tuple.
+  - Contains homework #2 (Using functions in classes)